feqmuhd/fe-capstone1/README.md

 # Little Lemon Booking Website

-## Project Description
+## Overview
-This project was created during Meta's Coursera Front-End Development course.
-This website was the culmuniation of the Front-End Development Track.
+Developed as a part of Meta's Coursera Front-End Development course, this portal stands as the pinnacle project of the Front-End Development Track.

-This website showcased implementing a booking application on the Little Lemon Website.
-This was created with React Components to show an understanding of utilizing React for creating the website.
-This also features utilzing API calls.
+The portal demonstrates the implementation of a reservation feature on the Little Lemon site, using React Components to highlight proficiency in building with React.
+Additionally, it showcases the use of API calls.

-Please note: the only functionality working on this website besides the design is the Reserve a Table function.
+Important: The only active feature on this portal, aside from its design, is the "Reserve a Table" option.

-## Screenshots
+## Preview
 Here are some screeenshots of the application showcasing the Booking functionality.

 ![little lemon website table booking](/src/images/github-cover.png)